 - Gathering intelligence from partner agencies

 - Preparing a data protection statement

-- · Organising volunteers
+- · Organising volunteers, including an independent partner

-- · Planning the night's activities
+- Planning the night's activities

-- · Liaising with the police
+- Liaising with the police

-- Arranging a Homeless Link verifier.
+- Arranging a Homeless Link verifier

 The count must take place on a single 'typical' night.
 If it spreads over two or more nights, the process cannot be verified.